Mogbo/Latent-Dirichlet-Allocation/README.md

 # Latent-Dirichlet-Allocation
-Implemented a collapsed Gibbs sampler for Latent Dirichlet Allocation and trained on Reuters-21578 news corpus
+Implemented a collapsed Gibbs sampler for Latent Dirichlet Allocation and trained on Reuters-21578 news corpus.
+Used Cython for code acceleration